lauslim12/raspberry-iot-dashboard/README.md

 And it's done!

+## Updates

+Some notes to keep in mind:

+- If you want to update dependencies, use `poetry update`.
+- If you have just updated the website, restart service by using `sudo systemctl restart raspberry-iot-dashboard`.

 ## Cleaning Up

-To clear up any build artifacts during deployment, use this command.
+To clear up any build artifacts during development or deployment, use this command.

 ```bash
 find . | grep -E "(__pycache__|\.pyc|\.pyo$)" | xargs rm -rf